AminN24/mapIMC2IF/README.md

 # mapIMC2IF
-Integration of single cell morphology data from immunofluorescent microscopy and protein expression data from imaging mass cytometry using point set registration and closest point assignment based on EM. `Shea2014`
+Integration of single cell morphology data from immunofluorescent microscopy and protein expression data from imaging mass cytometry using point set registration and closest point assignment based on EM. [@Shea2014]
+bibliography: [test_bib.bib]